DailyDreaming/convert_maxwell_to_nwb/README.md

-## Convert to NWB Nextflow Workflow
+## A Nextflow Workflow for Converting Files to the NWB Format

 This workflow converts various file formats into NWB format (currently raw maxwell is supported).